COGS18/COGS18.github.io/_build/materials/00-Introduction.md

 Shannon Ellis

 **Important Note**: This course was originally designed and developed by [Tom Donoghue](https://tomdonoghue.github.io/).
-While lectures, assignments, exams and coding labs will be altered from the original run of the course in Fal 2018, *tons* of credit for this course is due to Tom for his awesome work getting this course off the ground.
+While lectures, assignments, exams and coding labs will be altered from the original run of the course in Fall 2018, *tons* of credit for this course is due to Tom for his awesome work getting this course off the ground.

 The PDF slides from the start of the first class are available here: https://cogs18.github.io/assets/intro/01_welcome.pdf